Course - Applied Programming - TDT4114

 - Ability to prepare data and apply linear regression models for predictive analysis using scikit-learn.

-- Understanding and applying unit testing and version control with GitLab.
+- Understanding and applying unit testing and version control with git.

-- Ability to use programming environments such as Visual Studio Code and/or Jupyter Notebook effectively, and work with Jupyter server at NTNU.
+- Ability to use programming environments such as Visual Studio Code and Jupyter Notebook effectively.

 Learning methods and activities